wamonite/envassume/README.rst

     optional arguments:
         -h, --help              show this help message and exit -i, --id EXTERNAL_ID    external id
-        ARN                     ARN to assume (required if not set by environment variable)
+        ARN                     AWS role ARN to assume (required if not set by environment variable)

     environment variables:
+        environment must contain valid AWS API credentials

         AWS_ASSUME_ROLE=ARN
-            no options can be present before the command if this is defined AWS_ASSUME_ID=EXTERNAL_ID
+            no options can be present before the command if this is defined

+        AWS_ASSUME_ID=EXTERNAL_ID

 License